Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

-# Jelly serialization format specification
+# Jelly RDF serialization format specification

-**This document is the specification of the Jelly serialization format.
+**This document is the specification of the Jelly RDF serialization format, also known as Jelly-RDF.
 It is intended for implementers of Jelly libraries and applications.** If you are looking for a user-friendly introduction to Jelly, see the [Jelly index page](index.md).

 This document is accompanied by the [Jelly Protobuf reference](reference.md) and the Protobuf definition itself ([`rdf.proto`]({{ git_proto_link('rdf.proto') }})).